How to get the best price on a car

 They say: ‘I’ll have to go and check this deal with my manager.’
 This is often a ploy to make you think you’re getting the best deal possible, whereas there’s almost certainly more of a discount to be had.

 You say: ‘If your manager is the one deciding the deal, I’d like to speak to her/him.’

 They say: ‘We don’t make any profit on this car,’ or ‘I don’t get any commission on sales,’ or ‘There’s so much demand for this car that we can’t offer discounts.’
 These are fictions designed to put you at a disadvantage.
 Don’t accept them.

 What about finance?

 Many new car buyers need some form of finance, and dealers are keen to offer their own finance packages.
 By all means consider them, but also be aware that they may not be the most suitable or cheapest way to buy a new car.
 It may be better to take an unsecured loan, for example.
-For more on ways to pay for your car visit our guide to car finance.

 Whether or not you actually want to take out dealer finance, it can pay to express an interest in it.
 Some dealers are prepared to offer a bigger discount off the new price because they make more money on the finance that goes with it.